plzin/plzin.github.io/posts/non-standard-analysis.md

 The answer to the "question" would be: By definition of equality on our set.

 # How do mathematicians define the real numbers?
-There are multiple provably equivalent ways to do this.
+There are multiple provably equivalent ways of doing this.
 We will choose the one that is most practical for us: [Cauchy sequences of rational numbers](https://en.wikipedia.org/wiki/Construction_of_the_real_numbers#Construction_from_Cauchy_sequences).
 Just to make sure: A rational number is something that can be expressed as a ratio of two whole numbers like $\frac{13}{37}$.